TW-Robotics/morobot-arduino_esp/README.md

 ## Known issues
 - Example with multiple robots is not working for ESP32 controllers
-- Other TCP-Offset than x/0/x for morobot-s (rrp and rrr) is not implemented (necessary?)
+- TCP-Offsets in y-directions not implemented for morobot-p and morobot-s (rrp and rrr)
 - Other EEF-types (e.g. pumps with relais) not implemented yet

 ## License